 Which fruits?
 Strawberries, raspberries, blackberries, blackcurrants, redcurrants.

-There's a small picnic area on the farm — although not within the fruit fields themselves — and the farm shop sells ice cream and cold drinks.
+The farm shop sells ice cream and cold drinks.
 Certain parts of the farm offer impressive views over the London skyline.

 Hewitts Farm, Orpington

 Which fruits?
-Strawberries, gooseberries, raspberries, redcurrants, blackcurrants, Also spinach, Swiss chard, peas, broad beans.
+Strawberries, gooseberries, raspberries, redcurrants, blackcurrants.
+Also spinach, Swiss chard, peas, broad beans.

 Pick your own fruit farms in Surrey